g-vinokurov/X-Reports/README.md

 # X-Reports

-A powerful desktop application for analyzing CTF (Capture The Flag) writeups using local LLMs (Large Language Models).
+A simple desktop application for analyzing CTF (Capture The Flag) writeups using local LLMs (Large Language Models).
 Built with PySide6.

 ## ⭐ Features
 ### 📁 Writeup Management